FAQs

 How does the Once program work with students who have higher reading abilities?

-Though that handout may briefly block the instructor’s webcam, coaches watching the recording will still be able to hear the instructor and student, and they will know that the instructor is correctly following the correction protocol described by the Flowchart.
+Though that handout may briefly block the instructor’s webcam, coaches watching the recording will still be able to hear the instructor and student, and they will know that the instructor is correctly following the correction protocol described by the flowchart.

 Can this program be implemented with older students?